Notice of Pre-AIA or AIA Status

 a barrier bag portion [22] attached to the securing portion,

-wherein the barrier bag portion is configured to extend away from the securing portion to cover a portion of the grip, a tattoo machine secured to the grip, or a combination thereof [Fig. 1.
+wherein the barrier bag portion is configured to extend away from the securing portion to cover a portion of the grip, the tattoo machine secured to the grip, or a combination thereof [Fig. 1.
 Note that the tattoo machine is not a positively recited part of the invention.
-A machine is covered, and thus a tattoo machine is capable of being covered], when the disposable barrier is in an open configuration [Fig. 1], and wherein the barrier bag portion is configured to collapse towards the securing portion when the disposable barrier is a closed configuration [Fig. 3, Par.
-0030].
+A machine is covered, and thus a tattoo machine is capable of being covered], when the disposable barrier is in an open configuration [Fig. 1], and wherein the barrier bag portion is configured to collapse towards the securing portion when the disposable barrier is in a closed configuration [Fig. 3, Par.
+0030],

 Re claim 2, Bonny discloses the securing portion of the disposable barrier is configured to prevent ink back flow from a cartridge needle attached to the grip from entering the tattoo machine [the securing portion is configured to prevent “contaminants” from infiltrating the robot, Par.
 0004.
 The securing portion, when used with a tattoo machine, would prevent ink back flow from a needle from entering the tattoo machine.
 Because the machine itself is not a positively recited part of the invention, specifics of the machine, needle, and grip do not lend patentable distinction].